- POSTED: 10 Oct 2013 01:12

 This graph is an experimental feature that tracks number of views over time.

-The Securities Investors Association of Singapore (SIAS) has called on the Singapore Exchange (SGX) to implement the circuit breaker mechanism immediately to help prevent wild fluctuations of stock prices.
+The Securities Investors Association of Singapore (SIAS) has called on the SGX to introduce cooling-off period to guard against stock price volatility.

-SINGAPORE: The Securities Investors Association of Singapore (SIAS) has called on the Singapore Exchange (SGX) to implement the circuit breaker mechanism immediately.
+The Securities Investors Association of Singapore (SIAS) has called on the SGX to introduce circuit breakers immediately.